Ohio Cardinal Conference: History

 West Holmes High School revived discussions that had begun in 2007 with the East Central Ohio League to leave the Ohio Cardinal Conference effective the 2009-10 school year, which would have left the conference with an odd number of teams.
 West Holmes has since decided, at least for the time being, to remain in the Ohio Cardinal Conference.

 An invitation for membership was extended to Triway High School in 2009, but Triway's administration voted to remain in the PAC-8.

 In March 2015, Orrville was invited to join the PAC-8 in 2016 as a replacement for schools that are leaving that league.
 As a result of the Red Riders' imminent departure, Mount Vernon was invited to replace them in 2016.

 In March 2016, the OCC voted to kick out Clear Fork following the 2017-18 school year.
-The Colts will subsequently join the Mid-Ohio Athletic Conference in 2017-18 instead.
+The Colts subsequently joined the Mid-Ohio Athletic Conference in 2017-18 instead.

 In April 2020, the OCC announced that New Philadelphia would join as their eighth member beginning in the 2022-23 school year.
 The OCC agreed to let New Philadelphia continue to play their Week 10 football rivalry with Dover, which is currently the third-oldest in Ohio.

+In December 2022, Mount Vernon announced that they would leave the OCC after the 2023-2024 school year to join the Licking County League.
+On December 13, 2023, the OCC extended an invitation to Dover High School to join the league for the 2025-26 school year, with football to follow in 2026-27.
+Dover accepted the invite on January 11, 2024.